 WHAT WE DON’T DO:

 We do not rent nor divulge our mailing list.
-If we list the sales of friends (and we do almost every week!), we do so solely as a professional courtesy.
+If we list the sales of friends (and we do almost every week!), we do so solely as a professional courtesy, and receive no compensation of any kind for doing so.

-We do not buy estates; we believe that buying estates constitutes a serious conflict of interest.
+We do NOT buy estates.
+On the contrary, we believe that buying estates constitutes a serious conflict of interest for the professional estate liquidator.

 We don’t own a shop nor rent booth space anywhere, nor do we sell online.